Bagoong: Types

 Bagoóng made from fish is encompassed by the term bagoóng isdâ (lit. "fish bagoong") in Luzon and northern parts of the Visayas.
 They can be distinguished further by the type of fish they are made of.
 Those made from anchovies are generally known as bagoong monamon or bagoong dilis and those from bonnetmouths as bagoong terong.

 In the southern Visayas and Mindanao, fish bagoong made from anchovies is known as guinamos (also spelled ginamos).
 Larger fermented fish are known as tinabal.

 Bagoong can also be made from krill.
 This type of bagoong is known as bagoong alamang.
 It is called uyap or alamang in the southern Philippines, aramang in Ilocos and parts of Northern Luzon, and ginamos or dayok in western Visayas.

 In rarer instances, it can also be made from oysters, clams, and fish and shrimp roe.
 A kind of bagoong made in the town of Balayan, Batangas is also known as bagoong Balayan.

+Vegan Bagoong Alamang is a type of fermented Philippine condiments abstaining from animal product.
+Instead, squash, morinaga and other vegetables are used.

 Preparation

 Bagoong isda and bagoong alamang

 Bagoong isda is prepared by mixing salt and fish usually by volume; mixture proportions are proprietary depending on the manufacturer.
 The salt and fish are mixed uniformly, usually by hand.
 The mixture is kept inside large earthen fermentation jars (known as tapayan in Tagalog and Visayan languages, and burnay in Ilocano).
-It is covered, to keep flies away, and left to ferment for 30–90 days with occasional stirring to make sure the salt is spread evenly.
+It is covered, to keep insects away, and left to ferment for 30–90 days with occasional stirring to make sure the salt is spread evenly.
 The mixture can expand significantly during the process.

 The preparation of bagoong alamang (shrimp or krill paste) is similar, with krill cleaned thoroughly and washed in weak brine solution (10%).
 As in fish bagoong, the shrimp are then mixed with salt in a 25% salt to 75% shrimp ratio by weight.

 The products of the fermentation process are usually pale gray to white in color.
 To obtain the characteristic red or pink color of some bagoong, a kind of food coloring known as angkak is added.
 Angkak is made from rice inoculated with a species of red mold (Monascus purpureus).
 High-quality salt with little mineral impurities is preferred.
 High metallic content in the salt used can often result in darker colors to the resulting bagoong and a less agreeable undertaste.
 Likewise, oversalting and undersalting also has a significant impact on the rate and quality of fermentation due to their effects on the bacteria involved in the process.
 Some manufacturers grind the fermented product finely and sell the resulting mixture as fish paste.